rosedblabs/rosedb/README.md

 [English](https://github.com/roseduan/rosedb#rosedb) | [简体中文](https://github.com/roseduan/rosedb/blob/main/README-CN.md)

-rosedb is a fast, stable and embedded  k-v database based on LSM + WAL, so it has great write performance and high throughput.
-It also supports many kinds of data structures such as `string`, `list`, `hash`, `set`, `zset`，and the API name style is similar to Redis.
+rosedb is a fast, stable and embedded  k-v database based on bitcask, data file in disk is similar to WAL in LSM tree, so it has great write performance and high throughput.
+It also supports many kinds of data structures such as `string`, `list`, `hash`, `set`, `sorted set`.

 rosedb is in pure `Go`, and it is simple and easy enough to use in production.